-During her soprano years she made a tour of Australia for the ABC and worked, among others, with Sir Simon Rattle, Sir Colin Davis, Rozhdestvensky (Shostakovich Symphony No.14 and The Trojans at the BBC Proms), Raymond Leppard (recording of Messiah), Sir Charles Mackerras (recording of Judas Maccabaeus for DGG, concert performances and the BBC Proms) as well as concerts with all the major London orchestras, the New York Philharmonic and the LA Philharmonic.
+She started her career as a concert soprano, and during these years she toured Australia for the Australian Broadcasting Corporation and collaborated with many artists, including Sir Colin Davis, Rozhdestvensky (Shostakovich Symphony No.14 and The Trojans), Raymond Leppard (with a recording of The Messiah), Sir Charles Mackerras (including a recording of Judas Maccabaeus for DGG) as well as concerts with many of the major orchestras across Europe and North America.

 She was made a CBE in 1993 and a Dame of the British Empire in 2011.

 English National Opera

 In a league of her own, the magnificent Palmer was unbelievably believable.

 Towering over the whole cast was Dame Felicity Palmer’s Countess.
 Her mere presence was enough to electrify the Coliseum and her haughty demeanour and powerful voice immediately established her character.
 The long scene in her bedroom was riveting, mesmerising the auditorium in her delivery of the aria Je crains de lui parler la nuit.